mbezjak/vhdllab/README.md

 throughout VHDLLab editors.

 ## Install
-Unfortunately, current state of build system and lack of server side code doesn't allow for pre-built WAR application.
+Unfortunately, current state of the build system and the lack of server side code doesn't allow for pre-built WAR application.
 That might change sometime in the future.
 Until then, the only way to acquire WAR file is to build it from source.